 Service Area Cardiac Caths Needed

-Cumberland 3
+Cumberland 1

-New Hanover 9
+New Hanover 1

-Wake 1

-The petition also requests that hospitals under common ownership in the same service area be combined and that language be added to the methodology defining qualified applicants for cardiac catherization equipment.
+The petition also requests that hospitals under common ownership in the same service area be combined and that language be added to the methodology defining qualified applicants for cardiac catheterization equipment.
 Given the previously addressed problems with the proposed changes to the methodology and the fact that the current methodology defines need by service area rather than by facility, combining data from hospitals under common ownership would have no impact on the current methodology.
-Additionally, in order to generate a need determination by any given service area would have to reach a threshold of at least 1,800 procedures under the current methodology, well above the petitioner's suggested minimum of 1,200 procedures.
-Given the decline in cardiac catherization procedures, the Agency believes adding the suggested language is unnecessary.
+Additionally, in order to generate a need determination any given service area would have to reach a threshold of at least 1,800 procedures under the current methodology, well above the petitioner's suggested minimum of 1,200 procedures.

+Given the decline in cardiac catheterization procedures, the Agency believes adding the suggested language is unnecessary and would potentially over-project the need.